ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 Once your file of 360Giving data has been published openly, a link to it will be added to the [360Giving Data Registry](https://data.threesixtygiving.org/).
 Your grant data will then start to appear in GrantNav, 360Insights and other tools and platforms that use 360Giving data.

 Go to the Publishing section of this guide.
 (Link to be added)

-### 4. Use

-PLACEHOLDER - text to be written?
-Promote...

 ## Who publishes 360Giving data
 Any type of funder can publish their grants data to the 360Giving Data Standard.
 Over 200 funders share 360Giving data which include family, corporate and community foundations, central and local government, lottery distributors and livery companies.